jj-stigell/spaced-repetition-app/server/README.md

 ### Migrations and seed

 Before running the app, make sure database migrations are run correctly and tables are populated with necessary data.
-You may have to run the command `$ npm run build` before running the following commands.
+You may have to run the command `$ yarn run build` before running the following commands.

 Run database migrations with command:
 ```
-$ npm run migration:up
+$ yarn run migration:up
 ```

 Run populate database with command:
 ```
-$ npm run seed:up
+$ yarn run seed:up
 ```

 ### Running with Docker